mrocklin/slides/plotcon-2016.md

 <img src="images/computer-tower.svg" width="15%">

 *   **What Dask needed:**

     *   Customized / Bespoke Visuals
     *   Responsive real-time streaming updates
-    *   Powerful client-side rendering (10-100,000 rectangles)
+    *   Powerful client-side rendering (10k-100k elements)
     *   Easy to develop for non-web developers

 *   **Bokeh**

-    *   *Bokeh is a Python interactive visualization library that targets modern web browsers*
+    *   Python library for interactive visualizations on the web
-    *   Use in a notebook, embed in static HTML, or use with Bokeh Server...
+    *   Use in a notebook, embed in static HTML, or use with Bokeh Server...  [example](http://bokeh.pydata.org/en/latest/docs/gallery/periodic.html)

 *   **Bokeh Server**